itom-project/plugins/ThorlabsBP/docs/ThorlabsBP.rst

 Changelog
 ==========

 * This plugin is part of itom with version > 2.1.0.
-In setup version 2.2.0 it will be compiled with Thorlabs Kinesis 1.7.0.
+* itom setup 2.2.0: This plugin has been compiled with Thorlabs Kinesis 1.7.0